 How Does a Night Guard Work?

 If you’re waking up in pain, you’re not getting the deep quality sleep you need to stay energized and focused during the day.
-Fortunately, our dentists will be able to create a custom night guard to protect your smile while you sleep.
+Fortunately, our dentist will be able to create a custom night guard to protect your smile while you sleep.